jpt13653903/ALCHA/Wiki/MarkDown/Expressions.md

     // Any further changes to C will affect A, but not E.
     // Any futther changes to D will affect E, but not A.

 This can become quite confusing.
-Developers are therefore encouraged to avoid signal use before assignment when describing combinational circuits.
+Developers are therefore encouraged to avoid net use before assignment when describing combinational circuits.

 [[include repo=code path=Wiki/MarkDown/Footer.md]]